Abrar-Arman/Ecommerce/README.md

 # E-Commerce

 ## 📄 Project Overview

-This is a React-based e-commerce application where users can browse products, add them to a shopping cart or wishlist, and filter/search items.
-All data for cart and wishlist is stored locally using **localStorage**, making the app fully functional without a backend.
+This is a **React + Redux Toolkit-based e-commerce application** where users can browse products, add them to a shopping cart or wishlist, and filter/search items.
+All cart and wishlist data are stored locally using **localStorage**, allowing the app to function fully without a backend.

+Redux Toolkit is used for **global state management**, making it easy to handle the cart, wishlist, and other shared state efficiently.

+---

 ## 📂 Project Structure